Home Alone: Use in media

 The music video for Snoop Dogg's 1994 song "Gin and Juice" opens with a gag where, after a teenaged Snoop's parents have left him to watch the house in their absence, he places his hands to his face and yells in the manner of Kevin McCallister in the first film, while a title comes on screen reading "Home Boy Alone".

 In December 2015, Culkin reprised his role as an adult Kevin McCallister in the inaugural episode of the Jack Dishel web series DRYVRS in which a visibly disturbed McCallister recounts his experiences from the events of the first film and subsequently uses his signature tactics against a gunman.
 In response, Daniel Stern posted a short video reprising his role as Marv, released in conjunction with Stern's Reddit AMA, pleading for support from Harry against McCallister's traps.

 The 2016 Christmas-set horror film Better Watch Out includes a scene where a character who is obsessed with the Home Alone films demonstrates how, in real life, it would be deadly for someone to be hit in the face with a paint can swung from a distance.

 The season 13 episode of It's Always Sunny in Philadelphia "Charlie's Home Alone" is intended to be a direct parody of the first Home Alone film.
 In the episode, Charlie Kelly is accidentally forgotten while the rest of "the gang" attend Super Bowl LII.
 Charlie mistakenly believes he must protect the bar by setting up traps, only for himself to accidentally activate said traps, nearly preventing from performing his Super Bowl "rituals".

 On December 15, 2018, Culkin made a guest appearance as himself in an episode of Angry Video Game Nerd to review multiple video game adaptations of the first two Home Alone films, as well as a gameplay session of The Pagemaster with James Rolfe and Mike Matei in the days following that episode's release.

-On December 19, 2018, Culkin again reprised his role as McCallister in a 60-second advertisement for Google Assistant titled Home Alone Again, which parodies the original film.
+On December 19, 2018, Culkin reprised his role as McCallister in a 60-second advertisement for Google Assistant titled Home Alone Again, which parodies the original film.
 The commercial contains shot-for-shot remakes of several scenes from the film in which McCallister uses several of the product's functions.
 The concluding scene involves a command sequence intended to make the house look active, parodying the original "Rockin' Around the Christmas Tree" scene.

-Home Alone is prominently referenced in the 2022 Christmas action comedy film Violent Night, in which the character Trudy Lightston, a fan of the film, imitates Kevin's fighting tactics against burglars who take her family hostage.
+Home Alone is prominently referred to in the 2022 Christmas action comedy film Violent Night, in which the character Trudy Lightston, a fan of the film, imitates Kevin's booby traps against burglars who take her family hostage.